-The Fifth Annual Jewish Cultural Festival returned to Temple Israel on Sunday, June 7.
-The entire community—both Jewish and non-Jewish –were invited to share our traditions and learn about us and our faith.
+The Sixth Annual Jewish Cultural Festival will return Temple Israel on Sunday, June 5.
+The entire community—both Jewish and non-Jewish –are invited to share our traditions and learn about us and our faith.

-We expanded our offerings to include additional entertainment for your listening and viewing pleasure, an Israeli-themed petting zoo, more education sessions in new areas of interest and the Inaugural Oy Vey 5k run/walk.
-Here is a highlight of what happened:
+We will be expanding our offerings to include additional entertainment for your listening and viewing pleasure, an Israeli-themed petting zoo, more education sessions in new areas of interest, and the Second Oy Vey 5k run/walk.
+Here is a highlight of will be happening:

-Main stage entertainment showcased great music and dance, featuring folk, rock and roll, klezmer, Broadway music of Jewish songwriters and performers, and Israeli folk dancing.
-The music headliner was the Cincinnati Klezmer Project and our dance headliner was the Shimmy Cats Dance Troupe.
+Main stage entertainment will showcase great music and dance, featuring folk, rock and roll, klezmer, Broadway music of Jewish songwriters and performers, and Israeli folk dancing.
+Headliners, musical acts, and dance groups will be posted as they are confirmed.

-El Meson, Pasha Grill, Smokin’ Bar-B-Que, and Bernstein’s Catering pleased palates with Jewish foods in the style of their own menus, including falafel, brisket, hummus, Jewish deli, and some vegetarian twists on authentic cuisine.
-Our bakery supplied the challah, rugellah, honey cake, hamantaschen, mandel bread, and Passover brownies.
-Graeter’s Ice Cream completed the meal with one of their delicious (kosher) flavors!
+El Meson, Pasha Grill, Smokin’ Bar-B-Que, and Bernstein’s Catering will please palates with Jewish foods in the style of their own menus, including falafel, brisket, hummus, Jewish deli, and some vegetarian twists on authentic cuisine.
+The Temple Bakery will supply the challah, rugellah, honey cake, hamantaschen, and mandel bread.
+Graeter’s Ice Cream completes the meal with one of their delicious (kosher) flavors!

 What could be better…for adults…than a cold kosher craft beer on a hot afternoon.
-Patrons sampled hand-selected brews direct from Shmalz Brewing Company, including He’Brew, Madtree, and Ace.
-For non-drinkers, an assortment of Dr. Brown’s sodas, a favorite in Jewish delicatessens, were on hand.
+Patrons can sample hand-selected brews direct from Shmalz Brewing Company, including He’Brew, Madtree, and Ace.
+For non-drinkers, an assortment of Dr. Brown’s sodas, a favorite in Jewish delicatessens, will be on hand.

-Kids had a hands-on experience at our Israeli-themed petting zoo (which included a camel!) and other crafts and activities about the state of Israel.
+Kids and families will have a hands-on experience at our Israeli-themed petting zoo (which includes a camel!), have a chance to climb the (inflatable) Mt.
+Masada, and flaunt their creativity with other crafts and activities.

-An open-air market full of local artisans and entrepreneurs had Jewish and Israeli arts and crafts for purchase.
+The open-air market will be full of local artisans and entrepreneurs, as well as special items direct from Israel, with Jewish and Israeli arts and crafts for purchase.